tjmahr/notestar/README.md

 familiarity with the big ideas of the targets packages is required.

-We then work with our data-analysis products in RMarkdown .Rmd files in a notebook folder.
+We then work with our data-analysis products in RMarkdown .Rmd files in a notebook directory.
 We read in these targets using `targets::tar_read()`, and we might develop several entries notebook as we tackle different parts of our analysis problem.

 In the `_targets.R` file, there are special notebook-related targets.
 When we run `targets::tar_make()`, notestar does the following: